Johnstedt/johnstedt/source/_posts/Cycling-Across-Europe.md

 I don't really have an answer either, it certainly an act of desperation, not finding satisfaction in a sedentary lifestyle.
 The boredom. .
 To cycle away from Huddinge, Stockholm is however the best decision I've ever made.
 The wonderful people, the amazing places. \\ \\
 This is an account of the trip I did the summer of 2016, cycling past ten countries to reach my end destination, The Colosseum in Rome.

-{% blockquote David Levithan, Wide Awake %}
+{% blockquote Helen Keller%}
- Hello It's Me
- I think
+ Life is either a daring adventure or nothing at all

 {% endblockquote %}